OWASP/ASVS/5.0/en/0x17-V9-Communications.md

 ## V9.4 General TLS Security Guidance

-Use secure TLS configuration and use up to date tools to review the configuration on a regular basis.
-While usage of wildcard TLS certificates is not inherently insecure, but a compromise of a certificate that is deployed across all owned environments (e.g. production, staging, development, test, etc.) may lead to compromise of the security posture of the applications using it.
+Use secure TLS configuration and up-to-date tools to review the configuration on a regular basis.
+While usage of wildcard TLS certificates is not inherently insecure, a compromise of a certificate that is deployed across all owned environments (e.g. production, staging, development, test, etc.) may lead to a compromise of the security posture of the applications using it.
 Proper protection, management, and usage of separate TLS certificates in different environments should be employed if possible.

 | # | Description | L1 | L2 | L3 | CWE |
 | :---: | :--- | :---: | :---: | :---: | :---: |